Long summer days are on the way.

 Now is a good time to attach one of the wheels to the middle of one end of the box.

-With the sides assembled, it’s time to lay a couple of sheets of heavy aluminium foil in the base of the heating box.
-I used a roll of heavy duty aluminium foil stuck it down with double sided tape.
-I fitted the aluminium up the sides of the box and trimmed it at the slot.
+With the sides assembled, it’s time to lay a couple of sheets of heavy aluminum foil in the base of the heating box.
+I used a roll of heavy-duty aluminum foil and stuck it down with double-sided tape.
+I fitted the aluminum up the sides of the box and trimmed it at the slot.

 If you have a couple of tiles spare paint them black but only lay them in the box when you have placed the hydrator in its final position, as they add a fair bit of weight.